The Odd Couple

 Returning to the less important question, if a society introduces Gay Marriage should churches be compelled to celebrate such marriages.
 Here the clear answer in any open society is, no!
 Each church (and, of course, other community) should have the right not to recognise or celebrate such marriages.
 Anything else would be the imposition of religious rules by the state in a case where there is no clear obligation on the state to do so.

-We have come a long and winding way from the apparently simple question: Why marry?
+We have come a long and winding way from the apparently simple question: Why marriage?
 This is because like: What is marriage? it is a very good question.
 It is one that should be near the forefront of the coming discussions!